tidbyt/tidbyt.dev/docs/04_publish/04_advanced.md

 should be used, this isn't always a reasonable solution.
 For such cases, the `show_full_animation` field on the `Root` object can be used to request that the device's app cycle speed is ignored, and that the animation is shown in full.
+If the user is bothered by the longer-than-normal app duration, they'll simply have to uninstall the app.

-It can be tempting to throw this setting on any old app, but we would encourage developers to use some restraint.
+It can be tempting to throw this setting on all apps, but we would encourage developers to use some restraint.
 If the app can be redesigned to fit all its data in a shorter animation, then that may be preferable.
 If not, then `show_full_animation` may be the way to